emilyinure/haven-tf2/README.md

 ## Haven, an internal tf2 cheat.
 - Main focus for the project was projectile prediction/aimbot
 - Still has redundant and messy code, will be refactoring when I have time aside from my other projects
-- Using a friends framework as a base.
+- Using a outdated version of a friends framework as a base.
+Not much is left the same but still a necessary credit!

 ### Features
 - Movement Simulation